emircankaya-dot/DSA210TermProject/README.md

-# Underdog Detection in Football
-## Predicting Upsets Using FIFA Rankings in World Cup History
+# Underdog Detection in Football: Predicting Upsets Using FIFA Rankings

 ## Project Overview
-Football matches are often predicted using indicators such as team strength and global rankings.
-However, international tournaments frequently produce surprising outcomes where lower-ranked teams defeat stronger opponents.

-This project investigates whether these upsets can be predicted using FIFA rankings and historical match data from FIFA World Cup tournaments.
+This project investigates whether underdog victories (upsets) in international football can be predicted using FIFA rankings and match-related statistics.
+The analysis focuses on historical FIFA World Cup data across multiple tournaments to understand the conditions under which lower-ranked teams defeat stronger opponents.

----
+## Motivation
+Football is widely considered unpredictable, especially in major tournaments such as the FIFA World Cup.
+While FIFA rankings provide an estimate of team strength, they do not always explain surprising match outcomes.
+This project aims to evaluate the predictive power of FIFA rankings and identify key factors contributing to upset results.

-## Objectives
+## Research Question
-- Analyze the relationship between FIFA ranking differences and match outcomes
-- Identify patterns behind underdog victories (upsets)
-- Build a machine learning model to predict the probability of an upset
-- Evaluate the predictive power of FIFA rankings

----
+Can underdog victories in FIFA World Cup matches be predicted using FIFA rankings and historical performance data?

 ## Dataset

-### Sources
+The project uses publicly available datasets that include:

-- World Cup match datasets (Kaggle)
+- FIFA World Cup match data (multiple tournaments)
-- Historical FIFA rankings (public sources)

-### Coverage
-- FIFA World Cups: 1998 – 2018
-- Several hundred international matches

-### Features
   - Team names
-- Match results
+  - Match outcomes
   - Goals scored
   - Tournament stage

-### Engineered Features
-- FIFA ranking (both teams)
+- FIFA ranking data
+  - Team rankings over time
+  - Rankings matched to each game based on the closest date prior to the match

+## Data Processing
+The datasets are merged using team names and match dates.
+FIFA rankings are aligned with each match by selecting the closest available ranking prior to the game.

+New features are created, including:
-- Ranking difference
+- Ranking difference between teams
+- Goal difference statistics
-- Historical performance metrics
+- Historical performance indicators

-- Upset Outcome (Target Variable)
+A binary target variable is defined:
-  - 1 → Lower-ranked team wins
+- Upset = 1 if the lower-ranked team wins
-  - 0 → Otherwise
+- Upset = 0 otherwise

----

 ## Methodology
+The project follows a standard data science pipeline:

+1. Data Collection and Cleaning
+2. Feature Engineering
-### 1. Exploratory Data Analysis (EDA)
+3. Exploratory Data Analysis (EDA)
-- Distribution of ranking differences
+4. Model Development

+Machine learning models used:
+- Logistic Regression
+- Decision Tree Classifier

+## Evaluation Metrics
+Model performance is evaluated using:
+- Accuracy
+- Precision
+- Recall
+- F1-score

+## Expected Outcomes
+The project aims to determine:
+- Whether FIFA rankings are a strong predictor of match outcomes
+- How frequently upsets occur
-- Frequency of upsets
+- Which factors increase the likelihood of underdog victories

-- Upsets by tournament stage
-- Goal patterns and trends
+## Project Structure
 ### 2. Feature Engineering
 - Ranking gap calculation
 - Performance-based indicators